pulumi/pulumi-terraform-bridge/pf/README.md

     }
     ```

+> Muxed providers need an accompanying `MetadataInfo`.
+If the provider did not have one set up, this is the time to do so.

 5. From this point the update proceeds as a typical upstream provider update.
 Build and run the tfgen binary to compute
    the Pulumi Package Schema.
 It will now also compute a new metadata file `bridge-metadata.json`, build the provider
    binary, re-generate language-specific SDKs and run tests.